juandarr/todo-react-django/DEPLOYMENT_GUIDE.md

 WantedBy=multi-user.target
 ```

 - **User/Group:** Often `www-data` is used for web server processes.
 Ensure this user has necessary permissions for the project directory and database file.
-You might need to adjust ownership: `sudo chown -R www-data:www-data /var/www/todo-app`.
-Pay special attention to the SQLite database file (`database/db.sqlite3`) and its directory - `www-data` needs write access.
-Ensure the user also has write access to the `/var/www/todo-app/run` directory to create the socket.
+You might need to adjust ownership: `sudo chown -R www-data:www-data /path/to/app`.
+Pay special attention to the SQLite database file (`database/db.sqlite3`) and its directory - `/path/to/app` needs write access.
+Ensure the user also has write access to the `/path/to/app/run` directory to create the socket.
 - **Workers:** Adjust the number of workers (e.g., `2 * num_cores + 1`). `3` is a reasonable starting point.
 - **Bind:** Using a Unix socket within the project directory (`unix:/path/to/app/run/gunicorn.sock`) avoids potential permission issues with `/run`.
 Ensure the directory exists (`mkdir /path/to/app/run`) and the Gunicorn user can write to it.